jprMesh/LeagueOfElo/readme.md

 ## LCK Predictions

 The model is currently using data that goes back to Spring 2019.
 This version of the model has a modifier for match score, which is highly relevant here since the LCK regular season uses Bo3s.
-The table below the figure shows the ratings of the LCS teams as of the end of the Spring Split 2020.
+The table below the figure shows the ratings of the LCK teams as of the end of the Spring Split 2020.

 ![LCK Rating History](img/LCK_rating_history_2020_spring.png)